jbannick/hellokata-java/KATA.md

 The kata are executed as a specified series of approximately 20 to 70 moves, generally with stepping and turning, while attempting to maintain perfect form.

-There are perhaps 100 kata across the various forms of karate, each with many minor variations. "
+There are perhaps 100 kata across the various forms of karate, each with many minor variations."

 Wikipedia